The Ultimate Big Sur Day Trip Itinerary

 McWay Waterfall

-Due to the closures in Julia Pfieffer Burns, if you want to enjoy a long hike during your Big Sur day trip you should visit Pfieffer Big Sur State Park.
+If you want to enjoy a long hike during your day trip to Big Sur, you should visit Pfeiffer Big Sur State Park.

-The State Park is located approximately 12 miles north of McWay Waterfall and offers a number of hikes of varying lengths that travellers can enjoy.
+The State Park is located approximately 12 miles north of McWay Falls and offers a number of hikes of varying lengths that travellers can enjoy.

 We opted to hike Buzzard’s Roost trail which is a 3.2-mile loop (plus an additional 1.3 miles to get to the trailhead from the car park) which has a moderate difficulty that takes you through beautiful redwoods before zig-zagging up a hill until you reach a fantastic view of the ocean – a great spot to enjoy a packed lunch!
 Expect this trail to take about 2-3 hours depending on your pace.

-Some of the other more popular trails in the State Park, such as the Pfieffer Falls Trail, are currently closed due to damage in the area.
+Some of the other more popular trails in the State Park, such as the Pfeiffer Falls Trail, are currently closed due to damage in the area.
 You can check which trails are open online or at the entrance of the park.
+Other trails to hike include to the Big Sur River Gorge (quite a short one) or, if you’re looking for a long trail, consider the Mt Manuel Trail.

 Entrance to the park costs $10 per vehicle, however, this also allows you to visit all of the other state parks in the area for the day.
 There are toilets and drinking water taps at the park.